Mabel Lucy Matthews

 Mabel Lucy Matthews AIEE (née Hanlon) (25 May 1879 – 2 February 1970) was a British electrical and production engineer, instigator of idea for the Electrical Association for Women.

 Biography

-Matthews was born Mabel Lucy Hanlon in Wakefield on 25 May 1879.
+Matthews was born Mabel Lucy Hanlon in Elm Street in Wakefield on 25 May 1879.
 Matthews grew up in Yorkshire and Cheshire.
 Her father was a Chelsea Pensioner and she was his second daughter.
 His position meant he later worked as the gatekeeper for various government departments in Whitehall.
 She married Richard Matthews in 1901 and they lived in Barrow-in-Furness where he worked as a company secretary.
 He died in 1909 and Matthews moved to live mostly with her parents and sister, living in Burlington House Piccadilly.
 She took clerical work and began working for a paper makers’ engineering company.

 Consolidated Pneumatic Tool Co Ltd

 By 1923 Matthews was in charge of the Electrical department of the Consolidated Pneumatic Tool Co Ltd. The company factory was in Scotland but their head office was in The Egyptian Building in Piccadilly.
 Matthews went on to become the manager of the company.
 She was not known to have any formal engineering qualifications.
 But by 1923 she had enough technical experience to get graduate membership of the Institute of Electrical Engineers.
 She became an Associate in 1930.
 She gave the company presentations and talks on the specialist equipment on coalmining drills and welding.
 Matthews was a very early member of the Women's Engineering Society, (founded in 1919) giving talks to the membership as early as 1922.